Direction – Social Democracy: Social policy

 Smer is considered a left-conservative party with a record of anti-LGBT, Islamophobic, anti-immigration and anti-Romani statements and policies.
 It proclaims its opposition to liberalism and progressivism, frequently targeting media and NGOs that it associates with these positions.
 Party's leading politicians spread disinformation and conspiracy theories, including antisemitic George Soros conspiracy theories.
 It draws on Slovak folk traditions, idealizes the nation's history and openly supports the Catholic bishops.

 During its time in power, the party, in cooperation with the Christian Democratic Movement (KDH), passed constitutional amendments defining marriage exclusively as a union between a man and a woman, legally recognizing only two biological sexes, banning surrogacy, restricting adoption to married heterosexual couples, strengthening parental control over education, and asserting Slovak sovereignty over EU law in cultural and ethical matters.

 It also introduced a law requiring NGOs to submit annual transparency reports disclosing donors contributing over €5,000, as well as information about their leadership and funding sources; the Public Defender of Rights challenged the measure at the Constitutional Court, arguing it violated constitutional and human rights by threatening donor privacy and disproportionately burdening smaller organizations.

 During the 2015 European migrant crisis, party's leader Robert Fico stated that the government monitors every single Muslim who is on the territory of the Slovak Republic.
 In 2016, Fico declared that Islam has no place in Slovakia, challenged multiculturalism and called for the preservation of the country's traditions and identity.
-In 2016, party's government passed a law amendment raising the minimum membership requirement for churches and religious organizations seeking registration in Slovakia from 20,000 to 50,000 adult members with permanent residence.
+In 2016, the party's government passed a law amendment raising the minimum membership requirement for churches and religious organizations seeking registration in Slovakia from 20,000 to 50,000 adult members with permanent residence.

 In 2016, Fico described Romani people as "welfare abusers" and supported increased police interventions in Romani settlements, calling for a tougher approach and rejecting political correctness.
 In 2019, Fico also endorsed anti-Romani remarks made by former far-right MP Milan Mazurek, who was convicted for disparaging comments targeting the community; this endorsement led to criminal charges against Fico for defamation and incitement to racial hatred, which were eventually dismissed.

 During the COVID-19 pandemic, the party opposed vaccinations and restrictive measures.

 It opposed the ratification of the Istanbul Convention in Slovakia.